+86-156-2511-0166[email protected]WhatsApp

 Previous article

-Saleable gas output totaled 6.1 billion cubic meters, while domestic consumption of commercial gas increased to 8.8 billion cubic meters, exceeding the previous year’s figure.
-Liquefied petroleum gas production amounted to 0.72 million tons.
-The ministry, in cooperation with the Samruk Kazyna Sovereign Wealth Fund, is implementing a plan to develop new hydrocarbon fields through 2035.
+Gas production reached 13.6 billion cubic meters in the first quarter, or 84.9% of the prior-year level, with the 2026 forecast projected at 62.7 billion cubic meters.
+Saleable gas output totaled 6.1 billion cubic meters, while domestic consumption of commercial gas increased to 8.8 billion cubic meters, surpassing the previous year's figure.
+Liquefied petroleum gas (LPG) production amounted to 0.72 million tons.

-As part of this initiative, construction of a gas processing plant at the Kashagan field with a capacity of 1 billion cubic meters is scheduled to be completed by the end of this year.
+The Ministry of Energy, in cooperation with the Samruk Kazyna Sovereign Wealth Fund, is executing a long-term plan to develop new hydrocarbon fields through 2035.
+As part of this initiative, construction of a gas processing plant at the Kashagan field with a capacity of 1 billion cubic meters is scheduled for completion by the end of 2026.

 Petroleum product output reached 3.67 million tons in the reporting period, in line with planned targets.

-At the same time, measures are being taken to accelerate the construction of a new oil refinery with a capacity of 10 million tons, as well as to expand existing refining facilities in Pavlodar, Atyrau, and Shymkent.
-Petrochemical production reached 134,000 tons, or 86.1% of the level recorded in the same period last year.
+Simultaneously, authorities are taking steps to accelerate construction of a new oil refinery with a capacity of 10 million tons, as well as to expand existing refining facilities in Pavlodar, Atyrau, and Shymkent.

 Next article